 recent relief--has had a serious impact on the budgets of Americans traveling or living in Europe.
 The dollar’s decline against the euro is not a recent phenomenon, but it has weakened so much in recent years that Europe is no longer

 an easily affordable travel destination for most Americans.
 When I lived in Portugal in 2003, the dollar was still a little stronger than the euro.
 Compared to today’s exchange rate, my living expenses in Lisbon would be about forty percent

-higher than they were only seven years ago.
+higher than they were only a few years years ago.